Phils-Hub-Org/cod_waw.stock_map.script_placer/README.md

 ## Acknowledgements

-This is a Phils-Hub community-contributed project...
+This is a Phils-Hub community-contributed project.